CSA-OCP-GER/azure-serverless-bootcamp/Module 4 - Logic Apps/readme.md

 * A modern laptop running Windows 10, Mac OSX Mac OS X 10.12 or higher
 * Your preferred browser to access [Azure Portal](https://portal.azure.com)
 * An Outlook 365 or Outlook.com e-mail account
-* Completetion of Module 1, 2, and 3
+* Completion of Module 1, 2, and 3

 ## Challenge

 Create a Logic App that will be triggered by a purchase event from the custom Event Grid topic you created in Module 3.

 ```json
 {